Richard Wojtkowski - Obituary

-Richard J. Wojtkowski, 67, of Westerly, passed away on September 5, 2020 at The Westerly Hospital after a brief illness.
+Westerly - Richard J. Wojtkowski, 67, of Westerly, RI, passed away on September 5, 2020 at The Westerly Hospital after a brief illness.

 Rick will be sadly missed by his wife of 44 years, Adora; his son Adam and his wife Deb; and his granddaughters, Avery Jade and Sadie Lee, along with his sister Sandra Pascal and her husband Ken, and their children, Cynthia, Kristina and Christopher.
 He also leaves behind his large family of in-laws and friends.
 He was predeceased by his parents, Matthew and Josephine Wojtkowski; and his daughter Sara.